The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Error sources

 The results are shown in Figure~\ref{fig:ztest}.
-The solid, red curve represents the mean biasing function of galaxies in the {\it Realistic} mock catalogs estimated using the PDFs of galaxy and mass in real space.
-The blue dashed line shows the same function determined in redshift space.
-Both curves are obtained by averaging over the 25 mocks and the blue band represents the 2-$\sigma$ scatter in redshift space.
-The biasing function computed in redshift space underestimates the galaxy density in low density regions and overestimates it in high density environments, i.e. in the presence of nonlinear flows.
-The difference is systematic but its amplitude is within the 2-$\sigma$ errors of the reconstruction.
-We note that this is a demanding test, since we have considered the smallest cells of 4 \hmpc thus probing scales where deviations from linear motions are larger.
-Indeed the agreement between biasing functions in real and redshift space further improves with the size of the cell.
-For this reason we decide to carry out our analysis in redshift space making no attempt to correct the measured galaxy PDF for redshift distortions.
+The solid red curve represents the mean biasing function of galaxies in the {\it Realistic} mock catalogues estimated using the PDFs of galaxies and mass in real space.
+The blue dashed line shows the same function estimated in redshift space.
+Both curves are obtained by averaging over the 26 mocks and the blue band represents the 2-$\sigma$ scatter in redshift space.
+The redshift space biasing function underestimates the true biasing function in low-density regions and overestimates it at high densities, i.e. in the presence of highly non-linear flows. { The difference is systematic but its amplitude is within the 2-$\sigma$ random errors estimated by { adding in quadrature the scatter among mocks in real and redshift space} (bottom panels in each plot)}. {The biasing functions shown in Figure~\ref{fig:ztest} represents a demanding test in which we consider the smallest cells of 4 \hmpc where deviations from linear motions are larger.
+The discrepancy decreases if the size of the cell increases.}

+{ These systematic differences induce errors in the estimated moments $\hat{b}$ and $\tilde{b}$.
+To quantify the effect we computed the moments as a function of $\delta$ (i.e. by varying $\delta_{\rm MAX}$ in Eq.~\ref{eq:bhatdelta}) both in real and redshift space.
+The results are shown in Figure~\ref{fig:ztest2}.
+The plots show the per cent difference between the moments measured in redshift versus real space.
+The panels and curves refer to the same redshift bins and magnitude cuts as in Figure~\ref{fig:ztest}.
+Systematic errors induced by redshift distortions are $\sim 2$ \% for $\hat{b}$ and for $\tilde{b}$ (not shown) and one order of magnitude smaller for $\tilde{b}/\hat{b}$.
+They provide the main contribution to the total systematic errors listed in Table~\ref{tab:errors} and are of the same size, although somewhat smaller than the random errors.

+Considering the absolute and relative size of these errors, we perform our analysis in redshift space.}